Jason-Chi-xx/computer-vision-cource/README.md

 # computer-vision-cource
-the repository of all projects in computer vision cource
+The repository of all projects in computer vision cource